convictional/engineering-interview/fed-challenge/code-breaker/README.md

 ## Bonus tasks - Not required, but cool if you have the time

-1. Handle errors and loading states nicely in the UI.
+1. Handle errors and loading states nicely in the Login UI.
 Not required, but a nice touch.

 1. Improve the styling of the game, feel free to do what you wish here.
-We are not assessing design skills, so this isn't a requirement, but it is also a nice touch.
+We are not assessing design skills, but it is also a nice touch.

 1. Allow user to choose a difficulty level.
 For example, easy is a 3 block code, medium is a 5 block code and hard is a 7 block code.